fommil/fpmortals/manuscript/under-review.md

 # For Comprehensions

-Scala's `for` comprehension is heavily used in FP --- it is the ideal abstraction for pure sequential code.
-But most Scala developers only use `for` to loop over collections and are not aware of its full potential.
+Scala's `for` comprehension is heavily used in FP --- it is the ideal abstraction for sequential programs that interact with the world.

-In this chapter, we're going to relearn the principles of `for` and how cats can help us to write cleaner code.
-This chapter doesn't try to write pure programs and the techniques can be immediately applied to a non-FP codebase.
+Since we'll be using it a lot, we're going to relearn the principles of `for` and how cats can help us to write cleaner code.

+This chapter doesn't try to write pure programs and the techniques are applicable to non-FP codebases.

 ## Syntax Sugar